Cooking Class Registration

 Book the Bygone Basics kitchen & chef instructor, Valerie.

 You choose what you wish to learn (we call the sessions Experiences).
 There are no low-enrollment cancellations.
+It can just be you.
 Enjoy some tasty appetizers and beverage while learning.
 Bring a bottle of wine to enjoy.
 This is your time and it private and tailored to you and your group.
 Many great bonding time memories are made in the heritage kitchen.
 Must be pre-scheduled at least 2 weeks prior.
 Contact Bygone Basics to select, schedule and discuss the Experience, prior to booking.
 There are a lot of options.
 An example of a class with 3 Experiences might be: Soap making, Pie baking, and learning to Pressure Can.
+Does not include hard cheese making, murder mysteries, and Crazy Cooking dinner.

 Love to nibble on a nice scone with coffee?